snairkicks/snairkicks/README.md

 - 👋 Hi, I’m @snairkicks
-- 👀 I’m interested in Music, Coding, Design, and Food.
+- 👀 I’m interested in Music, Coding, and Art/Design.
 - 🌱 I’m currently learning Solidity, block-chain programming for ETH.
 - 💞️ I’m looking to collaborate on anything especially if it relates to music technologies and solutions.
-- 📫 How to reach me info@snairkicks.com
+- 📫 How to reach me hey@snairkicks.com

 <!---
 snairkicks/snairkicks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.